 15. Participation.
 Each participating Establishment must be represented at the Ten Tors Briefing by a Team Manager, Deputy Team Manager or Group Leader, who will be present at Okehampton during the Challenge.
 The Team Manager must have attended a Ten Tors briefing within the 3 years preceding the Event.

 16. Content.
 The Briefing Day is held in early October of the year preceding the Event.
 The programme will cover policy and rule changes, current issues, environmental education and procedures.

 17. Attendance.
 The invitation to attend will be published on the Ten Tors web site in late September.
 The Head of Establishment’s declaration and the attendance proforma, recording the Establishment representative’s presence at the Briefing, are to be handed in on request.

 Infringements and Penalties

 18. During the training and the Event, the Director may penalise an Establishment, team or individual for infringing the Ten Tors Rules.
-He may also direct a team or individual to fall out if, in his or a Ten Tors official’s opinion, they are not sufficiently trained, physically prepared or suitably equipped to continue the Challenge.
-The Director may also, in the interest of safety, amend these Rules to suit the prevailing conditions.
+He may also direct a team or individual to Crash Out if, in his or a Ten Tors official’s opinion, they are not sufficiently trained, physically prepared or suitably equipped to continue the Challenge.
 In all these matters, the decision of the Director is final.